-There are five signs of ageing we all wish we could deny, from aching feet, sagging boobs and chin hair to incontinence and deafness.
-Here we suggest ways of coping with these five embarrassing tell-tale signs.
+There are five signs of ageing many of us wish we could deny, from aching feet, sagging boobs and chin hair to incontinence and deafness.
+We suggest ways of coping with these five tell-tale signs.

 If six-inch stilettos are agony that’s a fair cop, but when you can’t go shopping in your favourite plimmies for more than a couple of hours it’s seriously depressing.
 The fatty pads on the bottom of our feet lose their cushioning effect as we age and there are more specific conditions that cause pain, such as arthritis or heel pain (plantar fasciitis), which is very common, particularly in keen runners.
 Foot pain shows – not just on your face.
 There’s nothing more ageing than a stiff walk and strained posture.

 Don’t wear heels too often, vary the height and stick to under 4cms.

 Dump thin-soled pumps and pointy-pointy shoes in favour of well-soled shoes that allow your feet to keep their natural shape.

 The 33 joints in the feet and the muscles and tendons around them need regular exercise like standing on tiptoe, sitting on your toes, wiggling them separately, walking, yoga and swimming.

 The College of Podiatry has a directory of private practitioners.